StanfordVL/behavior/_sources/benchmarking.md.txt

 evalai push my_submission:latest --phase <track-name>
 ```

-There are two valid benchmark tracks depending if your agent uses only onboard sensing or assumes full observabilty: `behavior-test-onboard-sensing-1190`, `behavior-test-full-observability-1190`.
+There are two valid benchmark tracks depending if your agent uses only onboard sensing or assumes full observability: `behavior-test-onboard-sensing-1190`, `behavior-test-full-observability-1190`.
 Once we receive your submission, we evaluate and return the results.
 Due to the time and resource consuming evaluation process, each participant is restricted to submit once per week, maximum 4 times per month.